 Compared to their classic counterpart, composite resin fillings stand out as hands down the better choice if you want your smile to look as natural as possible.
 No shiny metal or apparent cavity fill here.
 Aside from the obvious benefit, you might be wondering what the other advantages of this filling alternative are.

 Here are just a few to keep in mind:

 Remember that the most ideal situation to be in is one in which you do not need fillings of any kind.
 Dr. Blevins recommends that you routinely brush, floss, and come into our Mullins, SC, dental office every 6 months for a teeth cleaning.

 If it is determined by Dr. Blevins that you do indeed require a tooth-colored filling for a cavity, it’s important that you know generally what you can expect during the restorative dental procedure.

 Before we get started, the tooth will need to first be numbed with a local anesthetic and once the area in question is properly numb, we will keep moving forward and use a dental drill to remove the decayed tooth structure.
 Next step, restoration.

 Once the cavity is removed, the composite filling will be applied in layers and each layer will be light cured, or hardened, with a special dental-grade light device.
 With the material in place, Dr. Blevins will form the resin to firmly fit your tooth.

 Voila!
 These simple steps will culminate in composite resin being perfectly blended to fit in with your natural enamel color.
 Goodbye cavity, hello healthy and confident smile.

 Dr. Todd Blevins will work with you to restore your smile in a smooth and painless way each time you come into our office.
 Please do not hesitate to see us if you think you may be experiencing a dental emergency.
-To schedule an appointment, call Blevins Dentistry at (843) 561-4039.
+To request an appointment, call Blevins Dentistry today at (843) 561-4039.